bancodobrasil/poppins/README.md

 # What is a Poppins Project?

-## Making your Project become a Poppins Project
+## How to build a Poppins Project?